sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/hierarchical_rulesets.rst

    end hierarchical ruleset

-In the calculation, basically, for each Rule, for all the input Data Points and provided that the conditions are TRUE, the right Code Items are changed into the corresponding left Code Item, obtaining Data Points referred only to the left Code Items.
+In the calculation, basically, for each Rule, for all the input Data Points and provided that the conditions are **true**, the right Code Items are changed into the corresponding left Code Item, obtaining Data Points referred only to the left Code Items.
 Then the outcomes of all the Rules of the Ruleset are aggregated together to obtain the Data Points of the